Azure/CityPower-Build-Sample/docs/azurex-session-1-nodejs.md

 * You can [open an Azure account for free](https://azure.microsoft.com/pricing/free-trial/?WT.mc_id=A261C142F): You get credits you can use to try out paid Azure services, and even after they're used up you can keep the account and use free Azure services, such as Websites.
 Your credit card will never be charged, unless you explicitly change your settings and ask to be charged.
 * You can [activate MSDN subscriber benefits](https://azure.microsoft.com/pricing/member-offers/msdn-benefits-details/?WT.mc_id=A261C142F): Your MSDN subscription gives you credits every month that you can use for paid Azure services.

-## Excercise 1 - Introducing City Power & Light
+## Exercise 1 - Introducing City Power & Light

 The City Power & Light sample application is available in this GitHub repository.
 Open a terminal window and clone the repo to your local machine using the command `git clone https://github.com/Azure/OpenDev.git`.
 Alternatively, download a zip file [here](https://github.com/Azure/OpenDev/archive/master.zip).